UDST/vizicities/CONTRIBUTING.md

 ## Raising issues

 The majority of contributions will come from bug reports and feature requests.
 Please read the following guidelines so things can happen as quickly and smoothly as possible.
+Also, it's a good idea to [use the right tags](https://github.com/robhawkes/vizicities/wiki/Which-issue-tags-to-use-and-when/) when creating an issue.

 In general, make sure that you [search for existing issues](https://github.com/robhawkes/vizicities/issues) and discussions __before__ posting something new.
 Dealing with unnecessary duplication takes valuable time away from working on the project.
 If in doubt, [post something in the ViziCities Google Group](https://groups.google.com/forum/#!forum/vizicities).